tmbiro/Project-4/README.md

    #### PCA Findings

-   - "By applying PCA to our dataset, we reduced the dimensionality from 11 features to 2 principal components.
+   - By applying PCA to our dataset, we reduced the dimensionality from 11 features to 2 principal components.
 The original dataset had a shape of (45801, 11), and the transformed PCA data had a shape of (45801, 2).
 The scatter plot visualizes the transformed data, with the x-axis representing the first principal component and the y-axis representing the second principal component.

    - The explained variance ratio for the first principal component is 0.8769, indicating that this component explains approximately 87.69% of the variance in the dataset.
 Similarly, the explained variance ratio for the second principal component is 0.0808, explaining around 8.08% of the variance.
 These ratios provide insights into the amount of information retained by each principal component.

-   - This dimensionality reduction technique allows us to represent the data in a lower-dimensional space while retaining a significant amount of the original information."
+   - This dimensionality reduction technique allows us to represent the data in a lower-dimensional space while retaining a significant amount of the original information.

    #### Random Forest